 - helium pycnometers

-At the laboratory, the surface can be determined in two different ways:
+In the laboratory, the surface can be determined with:

-The Blaine measurement is based on the principle of measuring the time that it takes a certain volume of air to flow through a previously defined sample.
+The Blaine test is based on the principle of measuring the time a certain volume of air requires in order to flow through a previously defined sample.
 The specific surface can be calculated based on the density, device constants, a standardized reference sample, and air viscosity.
-With the instrument that CEMTEC developed, specific surfaces of several 100 to 50,000 Blaine (cm²/g) can be measured.
+With the instrument developed by CEMTEC, specific surfaces of several 100 to 50,000 Blaine (cm²/g) can be measured.

 The BET method was named after its inventors Brunauer, Emmett, and Teller.
 The surface is determined based on the property of solids to adsorb gas molecules on their surface.
-If you know the adsorption isotherms of the gas (usually nitrogen), you can calculate the number of adsorbent gas molecules.
+If the adsorption isotherms of the gas (usually nitrogen) are known, it is possible to calculate the number of adsorbent gas molecules.
 By multiplying this number by the space required by the molecule (in the case of nitrogen: 16.2 × 10-20 m²), you can calculate the sample's surface.

 Particle size analysis

 Particle size analysis is necessary for extensively characterizing a product.
-The result of a particle size analysis is called particle size distribution, which is used for calculating various characteristic parameters.
+The result of such an analysis is called particle size distribution, which is used for calculating various characteristic parameters.
 A product's particle size distribution has a significant effect on the material's properties.
 Depending on the respective particle size, CEMTEC uses various methods: